ponhuang/base-apparel-coming-soon/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Email Validation](https://www.youtube.com/watch?v=ouCTndDS4zk) This YouTube video help me to know how to make email validation with HTML&CSS and JavaScript

 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author